oceanprotocol/docs/content/tutorials/marketplace-introduction.md

 2. Consumers can purchase access to data, algorithms, compute services.

-3. Liquidity providers can stake their Ocean tokens to earn interest on the transactions going through the Liqiuidy pool.
+3. Liquidity providers can add their OCEAN tokens to liquidity pools and earn interest on the transactions.